rtek1000/W1209-firmware-modified/README.md

 This repository is a fork of the ![original](https://github.com/mister-grumbler/w1209-firmware).

 # Modifications:
-- Shows HHH or LLL on display if sensor fails, display flashing:
+- Shows "HHH" or "LLL" on display if sensor fails, display flashing:
-- - If the sensor is disconnected, it shows LLL.
+- - If the sensor is disconnected, it shows "LLL".
-- - If the sensor is short circuited, it shows HHH.
+- - If the sensor is short circuited, it shows "HHH".
 - - Note 1: in the C (Cooling) and Heating modes of parameter [P0], the relay is deactivated when the sensor fails (open contacts [K0 K1]).
 - - Note 2: in mode A (Alarm) of parameter [P0], the relay is activated when the sensor fails (closed contacts [K0-K1]).